Health Conditions

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
-Retatrutide is not FDA-approved for psoriasis or any indication.
-Psoriasis is a chronic immune-mediated condition requiring dermatological management.
-Do not stop biologic therapies or other psoriasis medications without consulting your dermatologist.
-Weight loss medications should complement, not replace, established psoriasis treatment plans.
+Retatrutide is not FDA-approved for obesity or any other indication.
+Obesity is a complex medical condition that should be managed under the supervision of a qualified healthcare provider.
+Do not start or stop any medication without consulting your doctor.
+Weight loss medications should always be combined with lifestyle modifications for best results.

 Compounded semaglutide from $99/mo.
 Compounded tirzepatide from $125/mo.
-Address the metabolic drivers of inflammation.
+No insurance needed.

 View Treatment Options